Siminic87/milestone-data-centric-final/README.md

 Major bug noticed when category buttons would not filter results at all and only render main summary page.
 Bug fixed by passing category correctly to template.
 Abother bug has appeared on Google Chrome browsers where the datepicker calendar closes before a date can be chosen on form pages.
 Resolution outstanding.

 ## Deployment
-This site is hosted using Heroku: Cloud Application Platform.
+This app is hosted using Heroku: Cloud Application Platform.

-Heroku Config Vars were set to:
+To deploy the app from an AWS cloud9 environment, initialize git repository via "git init" command in terminal window.
+Once all changes have been tracked via "git add" and "git commit -m 'INSERT YOUR COMMIT DESCRIPTION HERE'", upload to a desired github repository that you have created for this purpose via "git remote add origin https://github.com/YOURUSERNAME/YOURREPONAME" and "git push -u origin master" commands.
+Then log in to heroku (heroku.com) and create new app by clicking on "new" button in top right corner.
+Once app is created, click on app and go to "Deploy" section.
+Click on "GitHub" and search for the corresponding GitHub repository that you have created for this purpose.

+Then got to settings and select "Reveal Config Vars" in order to set Config Vars to:

 - IP: 0.0.0.0
 - PORT: 5000

-The live site updates automatically each time there is a new push to its [GitHub repository](https://github.com/Siminic87/milestone-data-centric-final).
+Having put this in place, the live site updates automatically each time there is a new push to its [GitHub repository](https://github.com/Siminic87/milestone-data-centric-final).
 You can git clone the code to run it locally on your machine.

 ## Credits
 ### Filtering Categories